CZ-NIC/turris-os-packages/net/resolver-conf/README.md

 # DNS over TLS

 UCI configuration for DNS-over-TLS is located in **/etc/config/resolver**.
-You can enable redirection to custom DNS resolver by setting option **forward_custom**.
+You can enable redirection to custom DNS resolver by setting option **forward_custom** and enabling **forward_upstream**.

 ### Example:
 ```
 uci set resolver.common.forward_custom='cloudflare-dns'
 uci commit resolver
 ```
-Where  cloudflare-dns is name defined in config file from /etc/resolver/dns_servers or name defined in dns_server config section in /etc/config/resolver
+Where  cloudflare-dns is name defined in config file from /etc/resolver/dns_servers/

 Configuration files for DNS server are located in /etc/resolver/dns_servers directory and they have **config** suffix.